hadysata/serverpod_swagger/README.md

 4. **"Try it out" feature not working**:
    - If the "Try it out" feature sends requests to the wrong host, regenerate your API spec with the `--base-url` parameter
    - Run `dart bin/generate.dart --base-url=http://localhost:8082` (adjust the URL to match your server)

+5. **Missing Endpoints**:
+   - If endpoints are missing from your specification, ensure that your endpoint classes properly extend `Endpoint` and that methods are public.

+6. **Incorrect HTTP Methods**:
+   - If endpoints have incorrect HTTP methods, use the `--http-method` parameter to override the automatic detection.

+7. **Authentication Issues**:
+   - If authentication isn't working as expected, check that you've specified the correct `--auth` type and applied security to the right endpoints.

+8. **Schema Problems**:
+   - If schemas are incomplete or incorrect, ensure that your model files are properly formatted and that all dependencies are accessible.

 ## Customization